Kunduin/painter/README.md

 ## Features

-1. Saving to local (You can restore it next time you open your brower)
+1. Saving to local (You can restore it next time you open your browser)
 2. Simple shapes identification

 ## Build Setup